jfh3/PYFIT-FF/README.md

       conda update --all && conda clean -all  # update and clean
       ```

     + **Note**: Alternatively you can use the following command to  install PyTorch without GPU functionality.
-This will take up less space on the disk.

-      + conda install pytorch-cpu -c pytorch
+This will take up slightly less space on the disk:  "conda install pytorch-cpu -c pytorch"

     + **Note**: NumPy will automatically be installed with the PyTorch installation